-- Removal (and replacement) of sheetrock and other materials to provide access into the shafts that contain the vertical piping risers. - Modifications to ceilings to provide access to the overhead piping. - o Removal of all mechanical couplings on piping, valves, and fittings (tees, elbows, etc.). - Welding all connections on piping, valves, and fittings. - o Re-insulation of all exposed piping. - Replacement of heating control valves and HVAC digital controllers that are beyond their useful life.
+- Removal (and replacement) of sheetrock and other materials to provide access into the shafts that contain the vertical piping risers. - Modifications to ceilings to provide access to the overhead piping. - Removal of all mechanical couplings on piping, valves, and fittings (tees, elbows, etc.). - Welding all connections on piping, valves, and fittings. - Re-insulation of all exposed piping. - Replacement of heating control valves that are beyond their useful life. - As an option exercisable in the Port's discretion, replacement of HVAC digital controllers that are beyond their useful life.

-Most of this work occurs in areas that are open to the public (mostly on the enplaning level) and within secure areas that support airport operations (mostly on the deplaning level).
-The work involves torch cutting and welding of steel pipe which requires hot-work permits and special safety precautions to minimize the risk of injury to staff and the public, and the risk of starting a fire in the Terminal.
+Most of this work will occur in areas that are open to the public (mostly on the enplaning level) and within secure areas that support airport operations (mostly on the deplaning level).
+The work involves torch cutting and welding of steel pipe which requires hot-work permits and special safety precautions to minimize the risk of injury to staff and the public, and the risk of starting a fire in the terminal.